Tax-Aware AI Robo-Advisor Alternatives in 2026

 The practical takeaway: if you want the tax machinery to run automatically and you are comfortable handing over a portfolio to a model, these are the strongest options on tax depth.
 For a wider view of the category, see the AI robo-advisor alternatives roundup.

-AI and advisor platforms with tax-aware analysis: PortfolioPilot and Empower
+AI and advisor platforms with tax-aware analysis: PortfolioPilot, Mezzi, and Empower

 The next tier analyzes your accounts and surfaces tax-aware ideas without fully automating the management.
-PortfolioPilot leans on AI to flag tax-loss-harvesting candidates and asset-location moves; Empower pairs free tracking with a paid managed tier that applies tax strategy.
-Both leave more of the execution and judgment to you than a robo does.
+PortfolioPilot leans on AI to flag tax-loss-harvesting candidates and asset-location moves; Mezzi aggregates your accounts and reads them through an explicitly tax-aware lens (wash-sale risk, overlap, avoidable short-term gains); Empower pairs free tracking with a paid managed tier that applies tax strategy.
+All three leave more of the execution and judgment to you than a robo does, which suits a self-directed investor who wants the tax read but keeps the trades.

 PortfolioPilot